YodasWs/CoolJS/README.md

 ### Features

 You can add rectangular and elliptical text boxes and then add links between the boxes.
 If you don't like where you placed a box, just drag and drop it into a new place!

-Currently everything is in black and white and angular.
-More features and options to come!
+You can also edit the bord width and color of the text boxes!

 ### Desired Features

 * Text Boxes
- * Set colors: border, background, text color
+ * Set colors: background, text color
  * Set padding, width, height
  * Add rounded corners
 * Links